CSC Research Impact Awards

 One prize will be awarded per stream, with an annual topical prize also available to entrants.

-The CSC Research output stream seeks to reward research published by current doctoral Scholars and alumni up to five years post-thesis submission date and the important real-world relevance of this and its potential impact in addressing global challenges related to the entrant’s field of study and home country.
+The CSC Research Output award stream seeks to reward research published by current doctoral Commonwealth Scholars and Alumni up to five years post-thesis submission date and the important real-world relevance of this and its potential impact in addressing global challenges related to the entrant’s field of study and home country.

 The winner of this stream will receive a conference grant to attend and participate in an academic conference or research event they would otherwise not be able to attend.

-The winner of this stream will receive a prize of £1,500 and a year’s personal subscription to a Taylor & Francis journal of their choice.
+The winner of this stream will receive a prize of £1,500 and a year’s personal subscription to a Taylor & Francis journal or an e-book of their choice.
+The winner will also have the opportunity to be interviewed by Taylor & Francis to share their research implementation experience and advice for the benefit of others.

 How to apply